keysmusician/holbertonschool-interview/0x09-utf8_validation/README.md

 * [Author](#author)

 ## Prompt
-Write a function that checks whether or not a given unsigned integer is a palindrome.
+Write a method that determines if a given data set represents a valid UTF-8 encoding.

 ## Files
-* `0-is_palindrome.c`
-* `palindrome.h`
+* `0-validate_utf8.py`
 * `README.md`

 ## Author